hadihonarvar/rag-demo/README.md

 To use Qdrant for document storage and retrieval, follow these steps:

 1. **Create a collection:**
-    curl -X POST "http://localhost:9000/api/qdrant/collections/create_collection" -H  "Content-Type: application/json" --data-raw '{"name": "docs", "size": 1536, "distance": "Cosine"}'
+    `docs` is already created. set the size to `1536` matching embedding vector size. curl -X POST "http://localhost:9000/api/qdrant/collections/create_collection" -H  "Content-Type: application/json" --data-raw '{"name": "docs", "size": 1536, "distance": "Cosine"}'

 2. **Add documents to the collection:**
-   - Ensure your document is valid JSON.
+   - Ensure your document is valid JSON and its content are plain text.
 Use [JSONLint](https://jsonlint.com/) to validate. curl -X 'POST' 'http://localhost:9000/api/index/add_doc' \
     -H 'accept: application/json' \
     -H 'Content-Type: application/json' \